 3. Maple Syrup Festival at Kortright

 During the Maple Syrup Festival at Kortright, visitors can enjoy demonstrations, activities and real maple syrup!
 The demonstrations will show the methods used by both early European settlers and Indigenous peoples to make maple syrup and how modern evaporators are used today.
-There will be a variety of activities and events and visitors may also make use of the park’s facilities and hiking trails.
+There will be a variety of activities and events (entertainment schedule available online) and visitors may also make use of the park’s facilities and hiking trails.
 Visitors can enjoy free horse and wagon rides and pancake meals and other maple products will be available at an additional cost.

 Where: 9550 Pine Valley Drive, Woodbridge

-When: March 9 – April 7, 2024 (hours vary – check website for details)
+When: March 7 – April 6, 2026 (weekends, March Break and Easter weekend – hours vary – check website for details)

-Cost: Adults (age 14-64): $11.50+HST, Seniors (age 65+): $9.50+HST, Children (age 4-13): $7.45+HST, Children 3 and under are free with adult purchase.
+Cost: Adults (age 14-64): $12.35 + HST, Seniors (age 65+): $10.20 + HST, Children (age 4-13): $7.95 + HST, Children 3 and under are free with adult purchase.
 Free admission for TRCA members.
-Parking: $4.80+HST.
+Parking: $6.25+HST.
 Tickets must be purchased in advance.

 Additional Information: www.trca.ca